FJMoisesRomero/JWTAuthExample/README.md

 ### Future Improvements:
 - User Roles: Implement user roles and authorization for protected routes.
 - Error Handling: Improve error handling and user feedback.
 - Database Integration: Connect the backend to a database for user management.
+The project currently uses PostgreSQL
 - Token Refresh: Add a mechanism to refresh tokens before they expire.